Venezuela

 1587

-Claimed for Spain by Avaro Sanzze (Isla de Aves),
+Claimed for Spain by Avaro Sanzze (Isla de

 Dutch and Portuguese.

-Occupied by Venezuela, Dutch and America traders evicted.
+Claimed by Venezuela, Dutch

 30 Jun 1865

-Aves to Venezuela.
+over Aves Island to

 23 Aug